kekePower/MyLog/README.md

 2015-2016 - Licensed under GPL, any version

+MyLog is a script written for the ZSH shell that I use to log one-liners about what I do in my life.
+It's just for fun, but this script can also be used to keep track of changes you've made to your system or events that you want to have on record.

+It's really simple, but it works.

 **How to install**

 1. Download script and place it in your path.
 I use ~/bin/